Proving Blame in Various Types of Slip-and-Fall Accidents

 At a popular Atlanta restaurant, a server spilled some soup.
 She told nearby customers that she would get a wet floor sign and have someone mop it up.
 She then went to take a break and did not return.
 A new customer entered the restaurant, slipped on the soup, and fell.
 The restaurant was found liable because it was aware of the spill, and though it planned to take remedial steps eventually, it did not do so in a reasonably timely manner.

-If you or a loved one was seriously injured in a slip-and-fall accident, call the experienced Atlanta personal injury attorneys at Grant Law Office today at (404) 995-3955.
+If you or a loved one was seriously injured in a slip-and-fall accident, call the experienced Atlanta premises liability attorneys at Grant Law Office today at (404) 995-3955.

 Contact us today for a free and comprehensive case evaluation.